pantheon-systems/documentation/source/_docs/drupal-cron.md

 If the site has not been accessed through the web by a visitor for at least two hours, the platform suspends the associated services until it's accessed again and cron will not run.

-There is a two-part workaround; first, keeping the site awake, then using a different mechanism for executing cron tasks.
+There are several workarounds.
+Most work by keeping the site awake, then using a different mechanism for executing cron tasks.

-To keep the site active, some users have used [https://www.pingdom.com/](https://www.pingdom.com/) to access their site as often as once a minute.
-In conjunction, the use of the Drupal module [https://www.drupal.org/project/elysia\_cron](https://www.drupal.org/project/elysia_cron) allows for granular control over cron scheduling and execution with both an user interface and API.
+ - To keep the site active, some users have used [Pingdom](https://www.pingdom.com/){.external} to access their site as often as once a minute.
+In conjunction, the use of the Drupal module [Elysia Cron](https://www.drupal.org/project/elysia_cron){.external} allows for granular control over cron scheduling and execution with both a user interface and API.

-By having pingdom visit the site once a minute like a visitor, the site stays active and elysia\_cron has an opportunity to act every minute (if it needs to).

-This combination is not officially supported by Pantheon, but has worked for some of our customers with similar needs.
+   By having Pingdom visit the site once a minute like a visitor, the site stays active and Elysia Cron has an opportunity to act every minute (if it needs to).
+This combination is not officially supported by Pantheon, but has worked for some of our customers.

-An alternative, single-part solution is to [set up New Relic's Synthetics Ping Monitoring](https://docs.newrelic.com/docs/synthetics/new-relic-synthetics/using-monitors/add-edit-monitors) to hit Cron URLs.
-You may still want to use [https://www.drupal.org/project/elysia\_cron](https://www.drupal.org/project/elysia_cron) to schedule different cron tasks at different frequencies though.
-One advantage of this approach is that your site may already have a New Relic instance associated to it, saving you from having to setup yet another third-party service.
+ - A single-part solution is to [set up New Relic's Synthetics Ping Monitoring](https://docs.newrelic.com/docs/synthetics/new-relic-synthetics/using-monitors/add-edit-monitors){.external} to hit Cron URLs.
+You may still want to use [Elysia Cron](https://www.drupal.org/project/elysia_cron){.external} to schedule different cron tasks at different frequencies though.
+One advantage of this approach is that your site may already have a New Relic instance associated with it, saving you from having to setup another third-party service.

-As an alternative solution if you have anything that is executing a cron on your own server, you can invoke Drush commands remotely using [Terminus](/docs/terminus/), including Drush cron, to trigger scheduled operations.
+ - If you have anything that is executing cron tasks on your own server, you can invoke Drush commands remotely using [Terminus](/docs/terminus/), including Drush cron, to trigger scheduled operations.

-Another very effective solution is to leverage a service such as [EasyCron](https://www.easycron.com/).
-You can set custom schedules, notifications, and logging through their web interface or through their [EasyCron](https://drupal.org/project/EasyCron) module.
-The unique URL to kick off cron externally can be found at `/admin/config/system/cron`
+ - Another very effective solution is to leverage a service such as [EasyCron](https://www.easycron.com/){.external}.
+You can set custom schedules, notifications, and logging through their web interface or through their [EasyCron Module](https://drupal.org/project/EasyCron){.external}.
+The unique URL to kick off cron externally can be found at `/admin/config/system/cron`.

 ## Disable Cron